 Jump to a section of this article

-We’ll be publishing longer guides to each island over the first half of this year.
-Each one is penned by our locals in Croatia, based on their own experiences, and years of helping our guests enjoy the best of each island we offer.
+For all of the major islands we offer, you’ll find a link to a more in-depth guide linked under each section.
+Each one is penned by our locals in Croatia, based on their own experiences, and years of helping our guests enjoy the best of each island.

 “Europe’s sunniest island” is the tourist board’s boast, and while that title is hotly contested, Hvar undoubtedly is known as a playground for the rich and famous, as well as a party destination in the summer.
 However we feel that Hvar’s reputation precedes it to an extent, and there’s more depth if you look further, and a very authentic experience to be had, especially if you opt to stay in Stari Grad or are visiting outside the peak summer months.